Bhau Daji: Research and antiquities

 Dr. Bhau Daji Lad Museum, Mumbai.

 He amassed a large collection of rare ancient Indian coins.
 He studied Indian antiquities, deciphering inscriptions and ascertaining the dates and history of ancient Sanskrit authors.
-He died in May 1874.
+He was the first scholar to fix the age of the poet Kalidasa to the middle of the 6th century CE.
+He also successfully deciphered ancient Sanskrit numerals, a task that had baffled earlier scholars like James Prinsep.
+He identified the coins of Krishnaraja as belonging to the Rashtrakuta dynasty.